RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 1: Schema Creation

-## Selection of complete genomes
+## Selection of complete genomes for schema creation

 For *Pseudomonas aeruginosa* select the option RefSeq from GenBank at https://www.ncbi.nlm.nih.gov/assembly.
 RefSeq corresponds to a comprehensive, non-redundant, well-annotated set of reference sequences.
-A set of 142 complete genomes, 25 sequences at chromosome level, 1709 at contig level, and 1025 scaffold sequences of P. aeruginosa were publicly available in GenBank (https://www.ncbi.nlm.nih.gov/assembly) in September 2018.
+A set of 142 complete genomes sequences of *P. aeruginosa* were publicly available in GenBank (https://www.ncbi.nlm.nih.gov/assembly) in September 2018.

-Genomes that could not be assigned MLST type sequence (ST) (https://github.com/sanger-pathogens/mlst_check) were not included for the construction of the cgMLST scheme.
-Of the 2901 available genomes, it was possible to assign STs to 2828 genomes.
-A second filter was added to remove unfinished genomes that had ≥200 contigs and 502 genomes were removed.

-In the end, 73 genomes were removed due to the absence of MLST *loci* and 502 were removed because the available sequences consisted of ≥200 contigs.
-Thus, of the 2901 genomes obtained from NCBI, 2326 genomes were used for the construction and validation of the cgMLST scheme, (142 complete sequences and 2184 unfinished genomes).

-Among the 142 genomes, *Pseudomonas aeruginosa* PAO1 reference genome (GCF_000006765.1) was included so that the Prodigal algorithm could use it as reference to recognize coding sequences (CDs).
-Prodigal generated the PAO1.trn file at this step.
+Multilocus sequence type (MLST) for the 142 complete genomes was determined using (https://github.com/sanger-pathogens/mlst_check) and the MLST schema for *P. aeruginosa* (www.pubmlst.org; downloaded September 2019).
+New sequence types (STs) were assigned a unique internal identifier (STs ≥4000).

 **The PAO1 genome was then removed from further analysis**.